Skip to main content

 Prohibited Fundraisers

-There are many approved ways to raise funds and goods.
-Examples include: hosting a 5K, hosting a fun sports tournament (eg: cornhole, kickball), running a t-shirt drive, selling merchandise, hosting a themed dinner, working with a non-profit to host a materials or food drive.
+There are many appropriate ways to raise funds and goods.
+Examples include: hosting a 5K, hosting a sports tournament (eg: cornhole, kickball), running a t-shirt drive, selling merchandise, hosting a themed dinner, working with a non-profit to host a materials or food drive.
 To create a new type of fundraiser, schedule an appointment with The Center for Career & Civic Engagement or Office of Greek Life to discuss and plan the fundraiser.

 Fundraisers and philanthropy events may not promote violence or harm to one's body.
 Furthermore, events that involve eating contests, objects or substances being thrown at, poured on, attached to, or otherwise applied to people or property are not permitted.
 Examples may include but are not limited to the following: pieing, pelting, dunking, painting, hair dyeing, shaving, car bashes, hot dog eating contests, etc.